Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Minimax manifold learning

 Some theory was developed for many of them, in the original article or in followup publications such as~\cite{bernstein2000graph, zha2007continuum, arias2013convergence, ye2015discrete, gine2006empirical, smith2008convergence, belkin2008towards, vonLuxburg08, singer2006graph, hein2005graphs, goldberg2008manifold, arias2020perturbation}.
 To this day, however, there is no optimality theory of manifold learning --- at least as far as we know.
 In fact, there is no clear agreement on what manifold learning is all about.
-We focus here on what we believe to be the simplest, and arguably the most fundamental framework for manifold learning: that of recovery a global isometry when one exists.
+We focus here on what we believe to be the simplest, and arguably the most fundamental framework for manifold learning: recovering a global isometry when one exists.
 Thus we assume that the underlying surface $\cM \subset \bbR^d$ is isometric to a (compact) domain $\cU \subset \bbR^k$ of full dimension (i.e., with non-empty interior).
 If $\phi: \cU \to \cM$ is such an isometry, then the goal is to estimate the embedded points $u_i := \phi^{-1}(x_i)$, up to a rigid transformation.
-Remember that $\{x_1, \dots, x_n\}$ denotes the sample and is assumed to belong to $\cM$.
+Remember that $\bX = \{x_1, \dots, x_n\}$ denotes the sample and is assumed to belong to $\cM$.
+We denote $\bU := \{u_1, \dots, u_n\}$.
+Note that, because of the isometric correspondence, since $\bX$ is an $\eps$-covering of $\cM$, $\bU$ is an $\eps$-covering of $\cU$.

-This setting is rather natural because when manifold learning is used in practice, it is most often for visualization purposes, so that the points are embedded in dimension $k=2$.
-The user, who lives in a Euclidean space, is naturally lead to take the Euclidean distances between the embedded points at face value --- but these can only be accurate in the large-sample limit if it is the case that $\cM$ can be isometrically embedded in $\bbR^2$.

-Because $\cU$ has a boundary, so does $\cM$.
-To simplify the setting further, and to enable Isomap (and also MVU) to be competitive, we assume that $\cU$ is convex.
-Indeed, Isomap and MVU are among very few methods that really try to solve the isometric embedding problem, and both are known to fail if the domain $\cU$ is not convex.
+Because the domain $\cU$ has a boundary, so does $\cM$.
+To keep the exposition simple, and to enable Isomap and the variant we propose to be consistent, we assume that $\cU$ is convex.
+To be specific, we assume the following. \begin{assumption} There is a compact and convex domain with non-empty interior in $\bbR^k$ and a $C^2$ isometry defined on an open set containing that domain such that $\cM$ is the image of that domain via that isometry. \end{assumption}

+In our context, two embeddings are necessarily compared up to a rigid transformation.
+We are able to leverage the results from \secref{distortion} to establish the existence of an embedding procedure that returns $\hat u_1, \dots, \hat u_n$ with error bounded as follows

+where $\bbQ_k$ denotes the class of rigid transformations of $\bbR^k$, and $C$ is a constant that depends on $\cM$.